waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Super Nerd (Rocket ID 4) at (30,12) - Not a battle.
 Requests a Fossil.
 *   Rocket Grunt (ID 5) at (30,18) - Undefeated (was unreachable).
 ## Route 4 (Before Mt.
 Moon) Trainers
-*   Cool Trainer F (ID 1) - **UNENGAGEABLE / NOT DEFEATED.** Abandoned attempts to battle.
+*   Cool Trainer F (ID 1) at (10,9) - **UNENGAGEABLE / NOT DEFEATED.** Abandoned attempts to battle.
 (Player choice to avoid unnecessary battle and prevent looping on lower ledges).

 # ARCHIVED LOGS (Summarized)
 *   **Mt.
 Moon Exploration:** Successfully navigated Mt.
-Moon and found eastern exit to Route 4.
+Moon and found western exit to Route 4.
 Noted complexity and segmented nature of B1F/B2F.
 Super Nerd wants a fossil.
 *   **Route 4 (Before Mt.
 Moon) Navigation:** Initial attempts to navigate Route 4 eastward from Mt.
 Moon's exit were inefficient due to prematurely jumping down ledges, forcing a loop back via Route 3.
 The correct path requires staying on the upper tier after exiting Mt.
 Moon (eastern exit) and heading east.

 ## Navigation Rules & Insights